-If you have one of the risk variants listed below, be sure to click through to read the full article for in-depth information and the listed ‘Lifehacks’ for that gene.
-Understanding your genetic susceptibility can guide you towards preventing future diseases.
+If you have a risk variant highlighted below, be sure to click through to read the full article for in-depth background science and the “Lifehacks” that may help mitigate any negative effects.
+Knowledge is power here, and understanding your genes can help you prevent and avoid health issues.

 #1) HFE Gene (hemochromatosis risk)

-• G/G: can cause mild hemochromatosis, increased ferritin levels (two copies of H63D)
+- G/G: two copies (homozygous) H63D; can cause mild hemochromatosis in some people; increased ferritin levels (two copies of H63D)

-• C/G: somewhat higher ferritin levels, usually not a bit problem unless combined with C282Y.
-Population frequency of about 14% in people with Caucasian/European heritage.
+- C/G: somewhat higher ferritin levels, usually not a problem unless combined with C282Y (found in 14% of Caucasian population)

 #2) F5 Gene (factor V Leiden blood clot risk)

-Factor V is a clotting factor essential for forming blood clots.
+Why it matters: Factor V is a clotting factor essential for forming blood clots.
 A gene variant known as factor V Leiden increases the amount of factor V, which can increase clotting.
-The variant is linked to an increased risk for blood clots, including deep vein thrombosis.
-Read the full article on factor V Leiden
+The variant is linked to an increased risk of blood clots, including deep vein thrombosis (DVT).

 Check your genetic data for rs6025 (23andMe v4, v5; AncestryDNA):

-• C/T: one copy of factor V Leiden, significantly increased risk of blood clots.
-Population frequency of about 5% in Caucasians, slightly lower in other population groups.
+- C/T: one copy of factor V Leiden variant, significantly increased risk of blood clots (found in about 5% of Caucasian population)

-• T/T: two copies of factor V Leiden, significantly increased risk of blood clots
+- T/T: two copies of factor V Leiden, significantly increased risk of blood clots, DVT

 #3) Lp(a) (heart attack risk)

-Lipoprotein(a) carries LDL cholesterol proteins.
-Elevated Lp(a) is a big risk factor for heart attacks, and elevated Lp(a) is mainly due to genetics.
-Check out the full article on lipoprotein(a).
+Why it matters: Lipoprotein(a) carries LDL cholesterol proteins.
+Elevated Lp(a) is a big risk factor for heart attacks, and elevated Lp(a) is mainly due to genetics rather than lifestyle or diet.
+Understanding your Lp(a) level can help you and your doctor to focus on ways to reduce this heart attack risk factor.

 Check your genetic data for rs3798220 (23andMe v4, v5,AncestryDNA):

-• C/T: risk of elevated Lp(A), increased risk for heart disease, and increased aortic stenosis risk.
-Global population frequency of about 15%.
+- C/T: risk of elevated Lp(A), increased risk for heart disease, and increased aortic stenosis risk.

 Check your genetic data for rs10455872 (23andMe v4, v5; AncestryDNA):